 Housing refunds for cancellations made prior to check-in will be made in full minus a \$25 processing fee.
 Students canceling after checking in will be refunded the balance remaining after a charge of \$40 per night, plus the \$100 processing fee, is deducted.
+There will be no refund to students who are evicted from the residence halls for cause (e.g. Student Code of Conduct violation, expulsion from the program, etc.).

-Meal plan refunds for cancellations made two weeks or more before the first day of classes will be made in full.
-No meal plan refunds after the two-week prior.
+Meal plan refunds for cancellations made one week or more before the first day of classes will be made in full.
+No meal plan refunds after the one-week prior.